 He has deep experience creating long-term value for and helping manage the reputations of major enterprises across the world.
 Don works with Brunswick’s clients on their most critical issues, drawing on his background as a communications and policy strategist for leading clients, especially technology, communications, media, consulting and financial services businesses.

 From 2012-18, Don was Worldwide Chair and CEO of strategic communications firm Burson-Marsteller, and, after its merger to form BCW, Global Chair from 2018-19.
 He joined the firm in 2007 as Worldwide Vice Chair.
 From 2014 - 21, Don was Chair of the Board of Directors of PBS, where he was on the Board since 2011, making him the longest serving PBS Board Chair in its 51-year history.
 From 2014 until its sale in 2021, Don was a member of the Board of Directors of publicly traded media company Meredith Corporation.

 Before the White House, Don was a journalist at U.S. News & World Report, as an assistant managing editor, national political reporter and White House correspondent, and at The American Lawyer.
 Don started his career as a media lawyer in New York City at Patterson, Belknap, Webb & Tyler.

-Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science (Rotary Fellowship) and a J.D. from The University of Virginia School of Law.
+Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science (Rotary Fellow) and a J.D. from The University of Virginia School of Law.